Verga1/Xmas-Pairs/README.md

  - Defense Function: The game will allow the same card to be flipped back to hidden until a second card has been selected to check for a match.

  ## TECHNOLOGIES USED

+- HTML
+This project uses HTML5 to provide the content and structure.
+- CSS
+The project uses CSS3 for styling.
+- Gitpod
+This project was developed using Gitpod as the IDE.
+- GitHub
+The project uses GitHub to host the repository and for the live preview of the site
+- Google Fonts:
+The project uses Google fonts to style the website fonts.
+- Javascript:
+The project uses JavaScript for game functions.

  ## TESTING